cuducos/bot-followers/README.md

 ### Development environment

 To start the services use the default `docker-compose up`.
+To prevent errors in the development environment, make sure the you have `DEBUG=True` in your `.env` file.

 ### Deploy environment